Digital Version

 Sanctioned Systems

-Make it clear what systems are approved for use (especially AI tools) and which are not.
-Declare your document management system (DMS) as the official repository for long-term file retention.
-Treat everything else—email, shared drives, desktops—as temporary storage that gets cleaned up regularly.
+Make it clear what systems are approved for use (especially AI tools) and which ones are not.
+Declare your document management system (DMS) as the official repository for long-term file retention and treat everything else—like email, shared drives, or desktops—as temporary storage that gets cleaned up regularly.

 Retention Periods

-Decide how long to keep different types of records, including:
+Decide how long to keep different types of records.
+That includes:

 -